The best-written CV is worthless if no one sees it!

 So, when you have written a first attempt at your CV, get someone else to look at it and tell you how to make it better.
 What you have written may seem simple and obvious to you, but not to an employer!

 Check the spelling and grammar of your CV and cover letter.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation in English or other language usage errors or if you need help in organizing your job application, CV or cover letter send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and usage errors in English or other language or if you need help in organizing your job application, CV or cover letter send it to a professional for assistance.

 - "fill in the blanks" resume writing software.